kilaza/Decontamination/README.md

 -Remove the spiked taxa sequence/s to retain only the contaminant/background sequences from the controls -Search for contamtaminant sequences / OTUs in the biological sample sequences by aligning contaminant sequence against the pre aligned biological sample sequences  at 100%, full length (i.e 250 bp), using PyNASTmethod and Uclust algorithmn for pairewise alignment
 -If contaminants are present in the biological sample, then contaminant OTUs sequences will map to specific sequence in the biological sample sequences
--Then, the average reads of the contaminant OTU sequences will be substracted from the mapped biological sample OTU sequences. i.e subtraction of contaminant sequence reads/ OTUS will be done from the biological sample otu_table.
+-Then, the average reads of the contaminant OTUi sequences will be substracted from the mapped biological sample OTU sequences. i.e subtraction of contaminant sequence reads/ OTUS will be done from the biological sample otu_table.

 Then, taxonomic annotation of the biological sample sequences will be done using decontaminated otu-table